Libya: Nato planes target Gaddafi's Tripoli compound

 On Thursday the UK announced plans to send four Apache helicopters to Libya.

-The Bab al-Aziziya compound was badly damaged by US planes in 1986 when President Ronald Reagan attacked the Gaddafi regime after Libya was blamed for a bombing at a nightclub in Germany that killed two US servicemen.'Powerful message'
+The Bab al-Aziziya compound was badly damaged by US planes in 1986 when President Ronald Reagan attacked the Gaddafi regime after Libya was blamed for a bombing at a nightclub in Germany that killed two US servicemen.

 The Chief of Defence Staff's spokesman, Major General John Lorimer, said on Saturday: "For decades, Col Gaddafi has hidden from the Libyan people behind these walls, spreading terror and crushing opposition.

 "The massive compound has not just been his home but is also a major military barracks and headquarters and lies at the heart of his network of secret police and intelligence agencies.

 "Last night's action sends a powerful message to the regime's leadership and to those involved in delivering Col Gaddafi's attacks on civilians that they are no longer hidden away from the Libyan people behind high walls."

 News agency AP quoted a Nato spokesman as saying that Col Gaddafi was not the target of Friday's raid and it was not known if he was there at the time.

 Demonstrations against Col Gaddafi broke out in Libya in February, as part of the so-called "Arab spring".